joeclark-phd/data-engineers-manual/manuscript/chapter02.md

       </cast>
     </movie>

 You can see that XML is hierarchical and that we can "nest" objects and lists.
+This allows us to store data in complex object-oriented structures that correspond to the way we think about it: for example, movies can be stored as aggregates that  include a cast and crew, each made up of people with different roles.
 The main drawback to XML is that it is extremely "wordy" resulting in large files that are difficult for humans to read, and not really ideal for computers to read, either.
-The best cases for using XML are when you are transmitting an established type of document---and not when creating your own ad hoc data structures.
+The best cases for using XML are when you are transmitting an established, standard type of document---and not when creating your own ad hoc data structures.

 ### JSON: The programmer's favorite